MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sdplib/nf-sdplib-sdpcreatenodestring.md

 A profile driver defined tag to associate with the node.

+#### - StringLength

+An unsigned long integer value that holds the length of the string.

 ## -returns

 If successful, this function returns a pointer to the newly allocated SDP_NODE structure.
 If not
      successful, this function returns <b>NULL</b>.

 ## -remarks

 After the
     <b>SdpCreateNodeString</b> function allocates an
     <a href="..\sdpnode\ns-sdpnode-_sdp_node.md">SDP_NODE</a> structure, it initializes the structure in